Digital Marketing Agency | SEO, Paid Social & PPC

 1. Is your website significant enough that Google may overlook newly updated content during crawling?

-2. If your website is new, it may lack a substantial number of external links that can assist Google in discovering it.
-However, even if your site isn’t new and lacks external links, the answer to this question should still be affirmative.
+2. If your site is new, perhaps it doesn’t have enough external links driving to it to help Google find it.
+Otherwise, if your site isn’t new but doesn’t have links built to it, the answer to the question should be yes.

-3. Does your website have a lot of content, such as numerous photos, videos, news articles, and so on?
+3. Does your website contain a considerable amount of content-thousands of photos, videos, news articles, etc.

-If you answered yes to any of the questions above, it is recommended to have an XML sitemap.
-Even if you answered no to all of them, having an XML sitemap can still be beneficial in case your site grows or expands in the future.
+If you can answer yes to any of the above questions, then it is advisable to have an XML sitemap.
+But even if you think you can answer no to all of them, having an XML sitemap will do no harm, just in case your site expands or gets big in any sense.

 My Advice

-I highly suggest having both an XML and HTML sitemap since the benefits outweigh any potential downsides.
-Now, you might be wondering how to create these sitemaps and where to place them on your website.
-Let’s dive into some ways to create these files and their optimal locations on the site.
+I highly recommend you have both an XML and HTML sitemap, since the advantages of these files offset the disadvantages.
+Now, you may ask how to make these sitemaps and where they should be located on your site.
+In that case, let’s dive into some ways to create these files and their optimal placements on the site.

 How To Create An XML Sitemap